The Macartney mission to China 1793-94

 Indian production of opium had begun in 1780.
 Macartney was under instructions not to raise the issue at all.
 The embassy did however notice that opium smoking was rife among the better off as an expensive treat.
 They also saw that tobacco smoking was very widespread - even amongst children, this must have fueled the idea that cheap opium would find a ready market.

 The embassy planned to go on to Japan, Annam (Vietnam), Manila and Korea but the outbreak of war with France curtailed this.
-It’s interesting to speculate what might have happened if they had taken place.
+It’s interesting to speculate what might have happened if these visits had taken place.

 Lord George Macartney (1737-1806)